- Home »

 A. The Motus app requires that your Location Services be turned on.
 The app should prompt you to do this when you first open it, but if for some reason your Location Services have been turned off, you can turn them back on by going to your device settings and finding Location Services.
 Make sure this is set to “High Accuracy” mode or the option on your device that allows for GPS + cell + WiFi capability.
 It should be clear which option this is from your device’s settings menu.

 A. Yes.
 In order for your trips to sync across your Motus account, you will need to log out of the app and then re-enter your credentials.
 It will still track miles if you don’t log out right away, but you will be prompted to input your new credentials when that trip saves.

 A. Sometimes it may take a minute or so for the GPS to kick in and get your location, meaning that it might pick up an address a couple houses down.
 If you have restarted your device since the last time you used Motus, it’s possible that this may take a few minutes.
-This should never affect your mileage accuracy however – just the location that displays in your log.
+This should never affect the mileage tracker’s accuracy however – just the location that displays in your log.
 You can always edit the name or address of the location to reflect the correct address.

 A. No. The app needs to be running in the background in order for Auto Start functionality to work.
 Once you force quit the application, mileage tracking will not resume until you re-open the app.

 A. Yes.
 Motus will still work if your device is in battery saving mode, but it is not recommended to use it in this mode, as it can slightly decrease the accuracy of the mileage tracker, which depends on GPS readings.

 A. Nope!
 With version 2.0, your trips will be added while the app is in the background.